High Resolution Seismic Waveform Generation using Denoising Diffusion: Open Research Section

 \section{Open Research Section}

-The three-component strong-motion data from the Kiban-Kyoshin (KiK-net) network time series waveforms are provided by the National Research Institute for Earth Science and Disaster Prevention of Japan and can be downloaded at \url{https://www.bosai.go.jp/e/index.html}.
-Preprocessed data that was used to train the model is available upon request owing to K-Net and KiK-net dataset policy.
+The three-component raw strong-motion data from the Kyosin network (K-NET) and the Kiban-Kyoshin network (KiK-net) time series waveforms are provided by the National Research Institute for Earth Science and Disaster Prevention of Japan and can be freely downloaded at { \mbox{\url{https://www.kyoshin.bosai.go.jp/}}} \cite{knet2019}.

-The code for our generative waveform model is available on GitHub at \url{https://github.com/highfem/tqdne/tags} \cite{bergmeister_2024_13952381}.
-All online pages were last accessed on October 16\textsuperscript{th}, 2024.
+The This-Quake-Does-Not-Exist (’tqdne’) Python Library is available in a Zenodo online repository at { \mbox{\url{https://zenodo.org/records/16405538}}} \cite{bergmeister_2024_13952381} and on GitHub at { \mbox{\url{https://github.com/highfem/tqdne/tags}}}.
+The repositories contain the trained model, including weights, and the code to train the model.
+The source code can be used to reproduce all experimental results, to train neural networks, and to generate synthetic waveforms.
+All online pages were last accessed on November 12\textsuperscript{th}, 2024.
 The supplementary material provides additional information and figures to complement the main content of the primary text, offering a deeper understanding and further validation of the presented results.